 At the end of each week, you will upload your completed Workbook/Study Guide on Canvas.
 An overall grade will be assigned to your Workbook/Study Guide based on the percentage of the number of your correct answers (see rubric below).
 Please note that every incorrect answer will not necessarily be marked.
-It is your responsibility to ask for help if you cannot answer a specific question.

 Workbook/Study Guide answers that do not follow the format described on the first Workbook/Study Guide will receive a one-point deduction.
 Your name must be included on each Workbook/Study Guide in the space provided (otherwise, one point will be deducted for each missing name).